zsiciarz/django-markitup/README.txt

 django-markitup
 ===============

+A Django reusable application for end-to-end markup handling.
+Includes:

-Easy integration of the MarkItUp_ markup editor widget (by Jay Salvat) in Django projects.
-Includes server-side support for MarkItUp!'s AJAX preview.
+* Easy integration of the MarkItUp_ markup editor widget (by Jay Salvat) in Django projects, with server-side support for MarkItUp!'s AJAX preview.
+Plug in MarkItUp! via form widget or template tags.

-Also includes ``MarkupField``, a ``TextField`` that automatically renders and stores both its raw and rendered values in the database, on the assumption that disk space is cheaper than CPU cycles in a web application.
+* ``MarkupField``, a ``TextField`` that automatically renders and stores both its raw and rendered values in the database, on the assumption that disk space is cheaper than CPU cycles in a web application.

 .. _MarkItUp: http://markitup.jaysalvat.com/